aabbtree77/esp32-vpn/README.md

 The last option is our choice here.
 It is the most reliable one, but it demands an extra PC/Linux board (Ubuntu1 shown in the figure above).

-One can run the MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.
+One can run an MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.
+One cannot run a p2p stack on them, see below.

 In order to establish remote PC connections, we have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94), [EdgeVPN](https://github.com/mudler/edgevpn/issues/25), and [anywherelan (awl)](https://github.com/anywherelan/awl).
 All of them are built on top of [go-libp2p](https://github.com/libp2p/go-libp2p) which is both, the FOSS code, and the actual running network with [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md).
 This software allows to ssh into a remote computer without a public static IP.